AztecProtocol/aztec-packages/docs/docs/aztec/concepts/accounts/authwit.md

 ## In Aztec

-Adopting ERC20 for Aztec is not as simple as it might seem because of private state.
+Adopting ERC20 for Aztec is not as simple as it might seem because of the private state.

 If you recall from the [Hybrid State model](../storage/state_model/index.md), private state is generally only known by its owner and those they have shared it with.
 Because it relies on secrets, private state might be "owned" by a contract, but it needs someone with knowledge of these secrets to actually spend it.
 You might see where this is going.